Roshan Lal Anand: Others

 Anand also served as President of Commonwealth Handball Association and as member of Arbitration Commission of the International Handball Federation.

+Personal life and death

+Anand turned 100 on 19 January 2024, and died at his residence in New Delhi on 17 December.

 Awards

 Anand was awarded the Padma Shri, the fourth highest civilian award by Government of India in 1976.
-In photo, Anand receiving the Padma Shri Award from the President of India Fakhruddin Ali Ahmed.